-Columbia College does not provide residential housing options at locations in California.
+Columbia College does not provide residential housing options at locations in California; the Institution has no responsibility to find, or to assist in finding, housing for students.
 Please note that some locations do not have apartment options within one (1) mile of the location.
 Listed below are the average costs to rent a 1 bedroom apartment in each area.